FESTIVAL GUESTS

 She loves different kinds of music, including hip hop, g-funk, house, afrofusion, soul and R&B, and delving deeper into a variety of styles.

-DJ Rita Spirit will be spinning for the House, Popping & Kids battles.
+DJ Rita Spirit spun for the House, Popping & Kids battles in 2025.

 DJ B Bad